espressif/esp-idf/tools/test_apps/system/ram_loadable_app/README.md

 esptool.py -p PORT --no-stub load_ram build/ram_loadable_app.bin

-idf.py -p PORT monitor
+idf.py -p PORT monitor --no-reset
 ```

 (Replace PORT with the name of the serial port to use.)

 (To exit the serial monitor, type ``Ctrl-]``.)

 (For ram_loadable_app, after the chip is reset, it will start from flash by default, so the program will be executed directly after loading to ram.
-Therefore, manually open idf.py monitor will lose part of the log at startup because the serial port cannot be opened in time, so it is recommended to use a separate serial converter to monitor the output of the UART TX pin)
+This is the reason why we use `--no-reset`.
+Besides, manually opening idf.py monitor will lose part of the log at startup because the serial port cannot be opened in time, so it is recommended to use a separate serial converter to monitor the output of the UART TX pin)

 See the Getting Started Guide for full steps to configure and use ESP-IDF to build projects.